Abhay Kumar: Diplomatic Career

-Writer
+Literary Career

 Abhay's first book titled River Valley to Silicon Valley(2007) was a memoir that also contained his first poem, 'Soul Song'.
 Robert Fay in his piece 'In Search of the Writer-Diplomat tradition' writes- "India continues to maintain this venerable tradition, with poet Abhay Kumar serving in recent years as the Indian Ambassador to Madagascar and Comoros."

-Poet
+His latest book Nalanda: How it Changed the World published by Penguin Random House is a national bestseller.

-He has published a dozen collections of poetry:
+He has published a dozen collections of poetry.